mahyar-osn/mahyar-osn/README.md

 ---
 ### ☕🤎
 I love coffee.
 Love is probably an underestimation.
 I am crazy about coffee.
-Single-origin, medium roast with a small touch of milk 👌 I usually have two coffees per day; one at 7:00 in the morning 🕖 and one at 1:00 the afternoon 🕐.
+Single-origin, medium roast with a small touch of milk 👌 I usually have two coffees per day; one at 7:00 in the morning 🕖 and another at 1:00 the afternoon 🕐.

 ---
 ### 🎵🎶